How to Use Smarkets: Everything You Need to Know

 As with our previous bet, there are other odds available at which we can place our bet and guarantee it will be matched.
 In this example, there is £540 available to be matched for laying Southampton, but at slightly worse odds of 4.2.

 Clearly, this shows us that making a mistake can be costly.

 If your bet with the bookmaker does not go through and you don’t realise before you place your lay bet, you could potentially lose a lot of money.

 For this reason, many people keep a spreadsheet with all of their placed bets to keep track of everything.
 This helps them make fewer mistakes.

 Smarkets is unique in charging just 2% commission!
 As with Betfair Exchange, you will only pay a commission if you win your wager.

 Smarkets have a different structure to Betfair, and instead of making most of their money through commission, they make their money by trading against their customers.
 This will be explained later on in this guide.

-You may read about some people only paying 1% commission on Smarkets.
-However this special rate is only for those people who place more than 1500 bets in one calendar month, or stake over £1m in one month.
+You may read about some people only paying a 1% commission on Smarkets.
+However, this special rate is only for those people who place more than 1500 bets in one calendar month, or stake over £1m in one month.

 The drawback with this lower rate is that it must also be paid on losses.
 This is not the case with the standard rate.